Paraquat Parkinson's Lawsuit in Illinois

 - Southern District of Illinois

-- What records do you need to evaluate my claim?
+- What proof do you need to connect my farm, applicator, or bystander exposure specifically to paraquat?

-- How do Illinois filing deadlines affect my situation?
+- How do state filing deadlines affect my exposure and diagnosis timeline?

-- Would my claim be handled locally, nationally, or through an MDL?
+- Would my claim be handled locally, nationally, or through the MDL?

 - Are there upfront costs?